-Everyone has some experience with anxiety, especially as children.
-One of the most common forms of anxiety is separation anxiety.
-Many children on the spectrum suffer from separation anxiety, and it can be especially difficult to work with your child to reduce its negative effects.
+In some form or another, everyone experiences anxiety, and this can be especially true in children.
+One of the most common forms of anxiety in children with autism is separation anxiety.
+Many children on the spectrum suffer from this type of anxiety, and it can be especially difficult to work with your child to reduce its negative effects.
 In this post, we’ll discuss dealing with separation anxiety in children on the autism spectrum.

 What is Separation Anxiety?